vippsas/vipps-partner/README.md

 See: [Developer documentation](#developer-documentation).

-You will receive an email with details about access to the [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).
+When you application is aproved you will receive an email with details about access to the [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).

+If you already have a pilot merchant that has access to the Vipps APIs, you can also use the merchant's API keys for the test environment for development.

 **Please note:** Access to the production environment requires thorough checks required by law.
 For most partners this is not relevant, as